 - Place a sign on your office door

-Electronic communication and signage will provide ample communication to patients for their adoption and acceptance of telemedicine options.
+Electronic communication and signage will provide ample communication to patients for their adoption and acceptance of telehealth options.

 Creating Appointments for Video Chat Visits

-The Evolution of Use Cases for Telemedicine Platforms
+The Evolution of Use Cases for Telehealth Platforms

 While a one on one visit between the doctor and patient is certainly a primary use for telehealth video chat platforms, there are other areas where these are positively impactful.
 From reaching patients in rural areas to being available at hours more convenient for patient visits, telemedicine bridges many barriers that would otherwise be left uncovered.